Cragzu/galaxy-brain/README.md

 [Art assets we used](http://clipart-library.com/clip-art/transparent-stars-background-13.htm)

-Thanks to the organizers and mentors at DubHacks 2020!
+Thanks to the organizers and mentors at DubHacks 2020! :rocket: